remarkjs/remark-rehype/readme.md

 An example is `remark-math`, which defines semistandard math nodes that this plugin doesn’t understand.
-To solve this, `remark-math` defines instructions on mdast nodes that this plugin does understand, as they define a certain hast structure.
+To solve this, `remark-math` defines instructions on mdast nodes that this plugin does understand because they define a certain hast structure.

 As these instructions are somewhat advanced in that they requires knowledge of ASTs, we defer to the documentation available in the low level utility we use: